 - “Don’t Vote for Atheists—They Like to Kill People!”

-To be concluded with a Christian attempt to redefine “miracle.”
+Concluded with a Christian attempt to redefine “miracle” in part 2.

 Think of the one thing you would do